vasynizami/wheres-the-party-at/README.md

-# final_project
-web app musical artists/shows
+# Where's The Party At
+web app displays shows/concerts on a map area for a current day powered by SongKick API
+tech: HTML, CSS, jQuery, Leaflet JS library for interactive maps